Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 1. Start with an empty decision tree (undivided feature space).

-2. Choose the 'optimal' predictor on which to split and choose the *‘optimal’* threshold value for splitting.
+2. Choose the 'optimal' predictor on which to split and choose the 'optimal' threshold value for splitting.

 3. Recurse on each new node until the **stopping condition** is met.